RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/evolve-serverless-services.md

 petclinic-image   image   url: image-registry.openshift-image-registry.svc:5000/userXX-cloudnative-pipeline/spring-petclinic
 ~~~

 A `PipelineRun` is how you can start a pipeline and tie it to the Git and image resources that should be used for this specific invocation.
-You can start the pipeline in CodeReady Workspaces `Terminal`:
+You can start the pipeline in CodeReady Workspaces Terminal:

 ~~~shell
 tkn pipeline start petclinic-deploy-pipeline \